LONG READ: Making Magnit Great again

 Dunning is says that he is keen to restore investors’ confidence in the company’s stock and after income and EBITDA improved in the third quarter of this year he was happy to return cash to investors with a surprisingly generous dividend payment.
 Magnit offers a sector-leading dividend yield of 10%, with the higher-than-expected dividends for 9M20 and a total payment of RUB25bn ($330mn), making a 67% y/y increase at RUB245.3 per share.

-“The EBITDA has been good and the like-for-like (LFL) sales ok.
+“The EBITDA has been good and the like-for-like (LFL) sales robust.
 We spent less on capex than we anticipated and so as there was free cash flow we decided we could return some money to the shareholders.
 It’s one of Magnit’s traditions that we will keep,” says Dunning.
 “But what we will really reward shareholders with is the results.
 We want to grow the value of the business.”

 Register